Report 1: Historic Trial on 1988 Mass-Executions in Iran begins in Stockholm District Court

 The prosecution also claims that the defendant, in his role as assistant to the prosecutor, or similar position, in conjunction with other highly ranked officials, exhorted and ordered others to partake in the mass execution of prisoners by assisting him and other officials in the operation.

 This description of his participation in the mass execution of prisoners applies to both the charge of war crimes, with regards to prisoners associated with the MEK, and to the charge of murder, relating to prisoners associated with other political organisations.
-Although both counts include alleged involvement in unlawful executions, the distinction between war crimes and murder is, in this case, dependent on which organisation a particular victim was associated with at the time and more specifically, whether that organisation was involved in an armed conflict against the regime.
-This is owing to the fact that an act or omission can only constitute war crimes where it has constituted a breach of the laws of war and where the perpetrator has been bound by those laws.
-The applicability of the laws of war in turn presupposes the existence of an armed conflict, the knowledge by the perpetrator of an armed conflict and a nexus between the armed conflict and the committed acts.
-While the prosecution claims that MEK was involved in an armed conflict against Iran, there are no such claims concerning other political organisations whose affiliates the prosecution claims have been murdered in Gohardasht prison in 1988.
+Both counts include alleged involvement in unlawful executions.
+However, the count of war crimes does not encompass the execution of members of other political organizations than the MEK.
+The reason for this is that it would be difficult for the prosecutor to demonstrate a nexus between an armed conflict and the execution of those prisoners, which is necessary in order for the acts to be considered as war crimes.
+The applicability of the laws of war presupposes the existence of an armed conflict, the knowledge by the perpetrator of an armed conflict and a nexus between the armed conflict and the committed acts.
+While the prosecution claims that the MEK was involved in an armed conflict against Iran, there are no such claims concerning other political organisations whose affiliates the prosecution claims have been murdered in Gohardasht prison in 1988.

 The prosecutor thus argues that the execution of political prisoners associated with the MEK constitutes a breach of article 147 of the Geneva Convention IV in reference to articles 1, 72, 75 and 85 in Protocol I to the Geneva Conventions of 1949, which is applicable in international armed conflicts and of international customary law.